Winchell Trail: Mesabi Iron Range boulder

 The northern trailhead features a large boulder with a bronze tribute plague describing the scientific contributions of the trail's namesake, Newton Horace Winchell.
-The boulder was brought from the Mesabi Iron Range by Winchell's eldest son.
+Winchell's eldest son brought the boulder from the Mesabi Iron Range.
 The plaque on it reads:The Winchell Trail marked by this boulder brought from the Mesabi Iron Range, was named in honor of the eminent geologist Newton Horace Winchell whose scientific studies along this river provided a measure for the time since the glacial period.
 His early appreciation of the economic importance of Minnesota's resources did much to preserve for the people some share in the state's mineral wealth.

 Hajduk Spring

 Hajduk Spring in Minneapolis is a falling water source from the limestone bluff above the Mississippi River near East 26th Street.
-Named after an area resident who promoted the spring, Harry Hajduk (pronounced “Hi-duck”), by the parks board in 1977, it was a popular drinking water source and featured access paths and a platform to fill jugs.
+Named in 1977 by the parks board after an area resident who promoted the spring, Harry Hajduk (pronounced "Hi-duck"), it was a popular drinking water source and featured access paths and a platform to fill jugs.
 The original path to the spring off the main Winchell Trail has fallen into ruin.
-Water quality experts do not consider the spring's water to be drinkable because of the use of herbicides and fertilizers on nearby residential lawns.
+Water quality experts do not consider the spring's water drinkable because of the use of herbicides and fertilizers on nearby residential lawns.

 Oak savanna restoration

 The mesic oak savanna near the end of East 36th Street is a unique and sensitive landscape.
-At this location, Winchell Trail splits off, taking hikers either down by the river while another path crosses the hilly restoration site with remnant prairie and oak savanna.
+At this location, Winchell Trail splits off, taking hikers either down by the river or across the hilly restoration site with remnant prairie and oak savanna.
 The scattered oak trees are spread out enough that there is no closed canopy, giving way to prairie grasses, forbs, and clover lawn.
-Minneapolis Park and Recreation Board is considering enhancements, including closure of unsustainable trails, landscape restoration, and replacement of interpretive-educational signs.
+The Minneapolis Park and Recreation Board is considering enhancements, including closing unsustainable trails, restoring the landscape, and replacing interpretive-educational signs.